London Summer Scholars Program

 Our faculty team members hail from different schools, have specific expertise in their curricular fields, years of classroom and real world experience, and a true love of learning.
 All have extensive experience with student travel.

 Each participant will have the opportunity to select from a variety of sessions each day, making the experience entirely customizable.

 From behind the scenes at a West End theatre, to exploring themes and places in literature, the language-based sessions offer students unique opportunities to understand theme and place through our shared written and spoken language.

 Sessions ranging from art history to art making, including photo/video-themed sessions, provide students with opportunities to explore this rich city.
 Sessions include trips to world-class museums, as well as exploration of public art, both mainstream and underground.

-In these sessions, we will explore themes ranging from the Roman origins of London, Medieval England, the banking system and finance, parliamentary government and Britain during the World Wars.
+In these sessions, we will explore themes ranging from the Roman origins of London, Medieval England, the banking system and finance, parliamentary government, the monarchy and Britain during the World Wars.

 Science themes include sessions based on both basic sciences (physics, chemistry, biology and earth sciences) and applied sciences and engineering.
 Field trips to major London museums and off the beaten path science locales will be explored.

 Evening enrichment events each night include frequent West End theatre excursions, cultural walks, and exploration of diverse cuisine and neighborhoods.